ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## SPIXI Instant Messaging Client
 * Decentralized architecture ensures practically no downtime.
-Backend is based on the IXIAN DLT ledger to provide ultimate decentralization and security.
+Backend is based on the IXIAN DLT ledger and IXIAN S2 broadcasting network to provide ultimate decentralization and security.
 * Cryptographically safe, which means that messages may only be read by the intended recipient.
 * Multi-platform (PC, iOS, Android, others)
 * Closely tied with the IXIAN DLT, enabling cryptocurrency wallet features right in the IM client.